Re-Engage Lapsed Donors Through Email

 C. Compelling Content

-Tell a story: Share real-life examples or case studies that demonstrate the organization’s impact.
+Storytelling: Provide real-life examples or case studies of the organization’s effectiveness.

-Elicit emotion: Use emotional storytelling to inspire lapsed donors and remind them why they supported the organization in the first place.
+Get them Moving: Tell emotional stories to engage delinquent donors and make them re-envision why they were giving to the cause in the first place.

 D. Clear Call-to-Action